 Research & Scholarship

-Researchers in the Department of Family and Social Medicine strive to improve the health of underserved communities and populations by addressing important clinical, epidemiological, health services, and health policy questions through research that addresses urban underserved populations' health and healthcare needs.
-Our efforts promote collaboration between academic and clinical departments and among community-based health partners and other institutions to generate new knowledge.
+Researchers in the Department of Family and Social Medicine strive to improve the health of the communities and populations in the Bronx by addressing important social, clinical, epidemiological, health services, and health policy questions through research.
+Our efforts promote collaboration between academic and clinical departments and among community-based partners and other institutions to generate new knowledge.

 Director